hashmark-lang/hashmark-parser/README.md

 ```

-You can read more about the HashML schemas [in the docs](docs/README.md).
+You can read more about the HashML schemas in the docs.

 ## Usage
 ### Compiling a schema to TypeScript
 Use the CLI!

 ### Parsing HashML files
-To parse a Hashml document from a Typescript program:
+To parse a HashML document from a Typescript program:

 ```typescript
 import { parse, ParsedSchema } from "@hashml/hashml";